-In this paper we design, implement and evaluate a novel method of learning concept embeddings in knowledge bases for the \mathcal{ALC} description logic, using a transferable deep neural reasoner.
+In this paper we design, implement and evaluate a novel method of learning concept embeddings in knowledge bases for the ALC description logic, using a transferable neural reasoner.
 Our method of learning embeddings ensures that the resulting embeddings are entirely data-driven, which unlike manually-designed concept vectorization schemes, captures as many useful properties of the given training data as possible.
 We call the resulting embeddings reason-able embeddings, as they are explicitly constructed in such a way as to maintain the formal semantics of the represented concepts and thus enable approximate reasoning with them.

-The deep neural reasoner consists of two modules - a reasoner head, that is a deep neural network classifier, trained to classify whether subsumption axioms hold for a given knowledge base, and capable of constructing an embedding for arbitrarily complex \mathcal{ALC} concepts, and an embedding layer responsible for mapping concept names to the vector space.
+The neural reasoner consists of two modules - a reasoner head, that is a neural network classifier, trained to classify whether subsumption axioms hold for a given knowledge base, and capable of constructing an embedding for arbitrarily complex ALC concepts, and an embedding layer responsible for mapping concept names to the vector space.
 The reasoner head is transferable, because the embedding layers learn how to embed concepts in a space that minimizes the classifier loss, and is shared between all knowledge bases.
 It must be pointed out that the reasoner head does not explicitly use terminological axioms for entailment classification.
 Instead, the terminological axioms indirectly shape the learned concept embeddings, so even though it may look like the reasoner head is simply memorizing answers, some form of deductive reasoning is actually performed.

-In our work we hypothesize, and experimentally show support for the idea that concepts from different knowledge bases can be represented in a shared embedding space, with a topology that lends itself for approximate reasoning by entailment classifiers based on deep neural networks.
-On one hand, this is an intellectual endeavour: to the best of our knowledge this is the first time when one tries to force a kind of shared semantics on seemingly separate sets of embeddings, yet without defining it explicitly.
-However, this proposition also has very practical consequences, for example, one could hot-swap ontologies in a neural-symbolic system, replacing one with the other without retraining the whole model, but only employing the same reasoner head to train embeddings.
+In our work we hypothesize, and experimentally show support for the idea that concepts from different knowl-edge bases can be represented in a shared embedding space, with a topology that lends itself for approximate reasoning by entailment classifiers based on neural networks.
+This research is a curiosity-driven intellectual endeavor: to the best of our knowledge, this is the first attempt to force a kind of shared semantics on seemingly separate sets of embeddings, yet without defining the semantics explicitly.
+While we imagine that there may be practical applications of the proposed idea, such as hot-swapping ontologies in a neural-symbolic system, we do not make any claims about its immediate usefulness.